 - Extended family: In some cases, grandparents and siblings may sue for wrongful death, especially if they’re caring for the deceased’s children.

 There may be many responsible parties in a wrongful death suit.
 If involved in a car accident, the survivors may sue the responsible driver, while a hospital or doctor may be responsible for a death involving medical malpractice.

 In some cases, the government has immunity from wrongful death claims.
-Talk to a Columbia wrongful death attorney to see if your case qualifies for a wrongful death suit.
+Talk to a Fulton wrongful death attorney to see if your case qualifies for a wrongful death suit.